MASTITIS

 As horrible as it is, mastitis is one of the most common ailments experienced by breastfeeding mamas.
 A Lactamo survey of Australian mamas found that a whopping 49% had experienced mastitis.
 Meanwhile, healthdirect.gov.au reports that around one in five breastfeeding mamas in Australia comes down with mastitis in the first six months of their baby’s life.
 It can happen anytime, from birth to weaning, but it’s particularly common in the early days of breastfeeding.

 The Academy of Breastfeeding Medicine released an updated protocol for mastitis treatment in 2022, and it recommends mamas with mastitis focus on reducing inflammation in their breast.
-Nurse and lactation consultant Kate Barry says gentle breast massage with a Lactamo can aid lymphatic drainage and lower inflammation.
+Nurse and lactation consultant Kate Barry says gentle breast massage with a Lactamo can aid lymphatic drainage and reduce inflammation.
 “We want to get rid of the inflammation to allow that milk to flow.
 Gently mobilising our breasts helps to elongate the ducts, stretch things out and get things moving.”
+In addition to lymphatic drainage, Lactamo can also be used during a feed to aid milk flow.

 Step 1